Friday, April 11, 2025, Denver, Colorado, 6:00 AM – 7:30 AM Mountain Time (8:00 AM – 9:30 AM Eastern Time)

 • Educating patients about the potential advantages of taking part in a clinical research study

-• Recently presented results from the Phase Ib DeLLphi-303 trial investigating tarlatamab with a PD-L1 inhibitor as first-line maintenance after first-line chemoimmunotherapy for ES-SCLC
+• Early results with and ongoing evaluation of tarlatamab with a PD-L1 inhibitor as maintenance therapy after first-line chemoimmunotherapy for ES-SCLC

 • Other novel investigational strategies with tarlatamab